 Dr. Liebenson actually performed the maneuver on Joe Dowdell himself and I knew immediately how I could use it for bringing my evaluations to a new dimension.
 I absolutely must give total props and kudos to Dr. Liebenson for exposing me to the Baby Getup.
 I had never seen this movement assessment before and was fascinated by the information it could provide regarding muscle sequencing.

 What impressed me the most?
 The pure simplicity of the maneuver and the subtle information it can divulge about movement symmetry, durability factors and injury risk.
 An individual with a keen eye for assessing movement and why sequencing matters in every aspect of daily living will find the GetUp an invaluable tool.

-Bruce Lee once said, ‘Simplicity is the key to brilliance.’
+Bruce Lee once said,

 And the BGU proves it.